IN-CORE/incore-docs/manual/source/pyincore_viz.md

 ## pyIncore viz

 Visualization package associated with pyIncore is called **pyIncore-viz**.
 It contains Python packages required for visualizing and disseminating the IN-CORE results, mainly via the Jupyter Notebooks.
-The major components of visualization package are 1) `matplotlib` for plotting the data, 2) **** for

 ### Prerequisites